-- A disorder affecting peripheral nerves These nerves connect the brain and spinal cord to muscles and sensory cells that detect touch, pain, and temperature.
+- A disorder affecting the peripheral nerves.
+These nerves connect the brain and spinal cord to muscles and sensory cells that detect touch, pain, and temperature.
 In people with this disorder, the peripheral nerves are unusually sensitive to pressure.

 - A deletion in the PMP22 gene found on chromosome 17 is the most common cause.
 This gene encodes an integral membrane protein that is a major component of myelin in the peripheral nervous system.
 A deletion in PMP22 disrupts this process and results in the symptoms experienced by affected individuals.